Clean Your Coils Save Money And Keep Comfortable Year-Round

 - When you cut grass near the outdoor condensing unit, make sure grass cuttings are blown away from the outdoor coil.

-- Cut, pull, or trim shrubs, bushes, plants, and weeds around the condenser to allow
+- Cut, pull, or trim shrubs, bushes, plants, and weeds around the condenser to allow a free air flow.

 - Keep the area around the condensing unit cleared of leaves, dirt, grass cuttings, and other debris that can cause clogs and restrict the flow of air.